kmdouglass/bstore/README.md

 # Installation
 B-Store is most easily installed from the [Anaconda Cloud package repository](https://anaconda.org/kmdouglass/bstore).
 If you don't already have Anaconda installed, you may download it for Python 3.5 and greater from https://www.continuum.io/downloads.
 Once installed, run the commands from the terminal listed below for your system.
 (If you're on Windows, use the Anaconda Prompt that is supplied with Anaconda.)

 *Note that these commands will install B-Store into an environment named bstore that is independent of your default environment.
-When you want to activate this environment to use B-Store, simply type `source activate bstore` in the Linux/OSX terminal or `activate B-Store` in the Windows Anaconda Prompt.*
+When you want to activate this environment to use B-Store, simply type `source activate bstore` in the Linux/OSX terminal or `activate bstore` in the Windows Anaconda Prompt.*

 ## Linux / OSX
 ```sh